material-motion/material-motion/concepts/patterns.md

 This section explores **software design patterns** that can be used to build modular, declarative motion systems.

-We'll explore an application of these patterns in the section on [Runtimes](runtimes.md).
+We'll explore the application of these patterns in the section on [Runtimes](runtimes.md).

 ## The Intention/Actor pattern